 ddPCR Titration of Lentivirus Vectors

-This protocol describes how to use digital droplet PCR (ddPCR) to titer lentivirus vectors.
+This protocol describes how to use droplet digital PCR (ddPCR) to titer lentivirus vectors.
 This protocol specifically uses primers and probes targeting integrated copies of the Rev response element (RRE) in the target cells but can be modified for other targets.
-Primers and a probe against ribonuclease P/MRP 30kDa subunit (RPP30) are used as a control for normalization.
+Primers and a probe against the cellular ribonuclease P/MRP 30 kDa subunit (RPP30) are used as a control for normalization.
 The dilution series outlined in this protocol is based on an LV titer range of 1E+05 - 1E+09 TU/mL.
 Users may need to run lower or higher dilutions depending on their particular sample.

 This protocol was modified from the publication Wang Y, Bergelson S, Feschenko M, 2018.